 With years of experience as a bartender in London’s high-profile bar scene, Chris Tanner, Head Barman at The Vault and Lightspeed customer for over two years, knows exactly what it takes to create a cocktail menu to impress.

 Showcase your individual style

 It’s smart to keep tabs on what other bars are serving, but you should never try to replicate another menu.
-A cocktail menu won’t impress if it’s a copy of the neighbouring bar’s offering; it will stand out if it’s original, perhaps a bit quirky, and in harmony with the overall feel of your bar; the ambiance, decor and narrative.
+A cocktail menu won’t impress if it’s a copy of the neighboring bar’s offering; it will stand out if it’s original, perhaps a bit quirky, and in harmony with the overall feel of your bar; the ambiance, decor, and narrative.
 When you design your menu, make sure you consider how it will add to the overall experience in your bar.

 Chris explained that The Vault’s latest menu, which will be launched at the end of September, is a true representation of his speakeasy bar.
-Hidden below Milroy’s of Soho, London’s oldest whisky shop, The Vault focuses on delivering exceptional quality, simplicity and an ambiance of intimacy, which is felt as soon as you walk through the secret door disguised as a bookcase.
+Hidden below Milroy’s of Soho, London’s oldest whiskey shop, The Vault focuses on delivering exceptional quality, simplicity and an ambiance of intimacy, which is felt as soon as you walk through the secret door disguised as a bookcase.
 Described by reviewers as “London’s most prized secret” and “hidden gem”, it’s a real treat for those that are lucky enough to discover it.

 Create a strong narrative